OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Dataset

 One major concern in evaluation of LLM-based systems is data leakage: has the LLM been trained on the data in the purported test set?
 This issue is serious and has been known to contaminate the results of several important studies \citep{oren2023provingtestsetcontamination}.
+Our goal is not to claim that the dataset is completely original (as it builds upon previous datasets), but rather ensure that all instances in our dataset have not been leaked to model pre-training.
 In our study, we take several measures to mitigate the risk of leakage, balancing this concern against the goal of broad coverage in our test set. \begin{itemize} \item Our dataset is guarded by Captcha, and only authenticated Hugging Face users can access it after agreeing to terms and conditions.
 These safeguards prevent the dataset from being used to train future LLMs. \item Many problems in the dataset are inspired by textbook examples and recent publications, yet their text is entirely original.
-Moreover, the sources of these questions do not include solutions (either in \LaTeX or code).
+Moreover, the sources of these questions do not include solutions (either in \LaTeX~or code).
 We verified that the content of these questions does not appear anywhere on the internet using a plagiarism detection tool, which yielded a mean originality score of $84.9\%$ and a median originality score of $100\%$.
-See Appendix \ref{app:dataset} for details. \item Some LPs in our dataset are drawn from other datasets created prior to the training cutoff for many models \citep{ramamonjison2023nl4opt}.
-However, these instances are rephrased and modified in our dataset.
-Moreover, reporting results on these problems is standard practice \citep{meta2024llama3, google2024gemini}.
+See Appendix \ref{app:dataset} for details. \item The easy subset of NLP4LP is built directly on top of the NL4Opt dataset \citep{ramamonjison2023nl4opt}: the problem descriptions and formulations are the same, but each instance has been extended with the additional annotations required for our benchmark, namely associated solution code, ground-truth optimal values and solutions, extracted parameters, and clause-level natural language representations.
+This enrichment enables future researchers to evaluate and improve individual components of the modeling pipeline (e.g., parameter extraction, clause modeling, code generation) independently, which NL4Opt does not support.
 None of the MILPs, which represent the most challenging problems in our dataset, are sourced from existing datasets. \end{itemize}